Fantemil/Hyperlib/README.md

 # Hyperlib is special!
 But i need help.

 Hyperlib uses a Python Selenium bot to add new scripts to the Hub automatically!
 Though, The Bot does not know if a Script isnt working of course.
-Because of that please report Scripts that aren't working to Fantemil#0080 on discord
+Because of that please report Scripts that aren't working to fantemil on discord, or just open a issue

 # How to run